laurenhemara/laurenhemara.github.io/content/publication/jayaraman-contrasting-effector-profiles-2023/index.md

   These largely target the plant immunity hub, RIN4.
 This comprehensive effector profiling revealed that Psa3 carries robust effector redundancy for a large portion of its effectors, covering a few functions critical to disease.
+summary: Effector knockout and knock-in assays in virulent Psa3 and avirulent Pfm identified a number of redundantly required effectors that converge on the RIN4 plant immunity hub.
 tags:
 - Pseudomonas syringae pv. actinidiae
 - Pseudomonas syringae pv. actinidifoliorum